-SECTION PAGE USE FOR Key messages 6 & 7 Immediate guidance Decision tree 10 & 11 Information Sheet on available services 14 to 16 Do's, Don'ts and what to say Look Listen Link 18 19 20 & 21 Step-by-step guidance Seeking support & PSEA Prepare, Look, Listen & Link 24 26 to 29 Preparation and building knowledge and skills to respond Children and adolescents 31 to 35 Immediate guidance for children and adolescents under 18 years to understand what GBV services are available in your area.
-Some services may take the form of hotlines, a mobile app or other remote support.
+Section Page Use for Key messages Immediate guidance Step-by-step guidance Preparation and building knowledge and skills to respond Supporting children and adolescents under 18 years Immediate guidance for children and adolescents under 18 years to understand what services and support are available in your area.
+Some services may take the form of helpline, helpdesk, and/or other forms of remote support.